dmbarbour/awelon/AboutABC.md

 ### Well-Timed Behavior

-ABC tracks 'logical latency' properties for numbers and blocks.
-Latency is a rational number, indicating time in seconds from program start.
-A value may be explicitly delayed, and multiple values may be synchronized (such that they have the same logical delay).
-Latency constraints can be applied to blocks, enforcing in the type system that they are invoked at valid times.

-Logical delay isn't the same as real delay, but a good scheduler should keep them very tightly aligned, with a great deal of predictability.
-This can be achieved by soft mechanisms, e.g. focusing more resources on computations that are falling behind, speculating ahead to the extent the effects model and buffering allows.
-It may also be achieved by hard real-time implementations where feasible.
+ABC tracks logical latency properties for atomic values (numbers, blocks).
+Logical latency is a rational number, indicating a time in seconds.
+Blocks may also have latency constraints on when they can be invoked.
+Logical latency is only increased by a logical delay operator.
+Logical delay simply increments logical latency.

+The relationship between logical latency and real-time is maintained by a scheduler.
+E.g. when an effect is invoked with a future message, it may actually be *scheduled* for the future without invoking it immediately.
+If a calculation uses distant future values, the scheduler may prioritize more immediate calculations.
+A good scheduler will keep logical and real time tightly aligned with predictable failure modes, using both soft and hard mechanisms.
+ABC is generally designed for 'soft' real-time systems, but a hard real-time compilation may be feasible for carefully designed applications.

-Timing properties for ABC code, whether procedural or RDP based, should be highly predictable.
-(Related: [Computing Needs Time](http://www.eecs.berkeley.edu/Pubs/TechRpts/2009/EECS-2009-30.pdf), Edward Lee 2009, and [ChucK](http://en.wikipedia.org/wiki/ChucK) - a 'Strongly Timed' language.)
+Related: [Computing Needs Time](http://www.eecs.berkeley.edu/Pubs/TechRpts/2009/EECS-2009-30.pdf), Edward Lee 2009, and [ChucK](http://en.wikipedia.org/wiki/ChucK) - a 'Strongly Timed' language.

-### Incremental Processes

-Since ABC code is assumed to terminate, long-running behaviors must be modeled by alternative mechanisms.
-A few possibilities:

-* streaming programs, naturally unbounded
-* RDP behaviors, modeling incremental processing

-I would recommend use of RDP.
-But for those who favor procedural models, we could model incremental proc

-This is a good thing!
-The typical `while(true)` loops of

-We don't need non-terminating languages to implement non-terminating systems.
-RDP systems implicitly continue to operate over time.
-Streaming programs are naturally unbounded.
-While ABC truly is a non-terminating language, by the 'fast and loose reasoning' philosophy we are expected to treat it as total.

-My recommendation for modeling long-running behavior is to use RDP.
-ABC is designed for RDP.
-RDP is a great paradigm, with many nice properties compared to procedural.

-However, ABC is capable of modeling traditional, imperative processes.

-To model long-running imperative processes, the suggestion is to use an explicit process model of a form similar to `type Process a b = a -> (b, Process a b)`, albeit, enhanced with ABC's dependent types, substructural types, causal commutativity, and capability security.
-This design is considerably more precise, higher order, compositional, optimizable, incremental, concurrent, and controllable than those `while(true)` loops you might have used in procedural languages.

-Each step would terminate, but the highest level process would then simply schedule another step, perhaps using the latency properties to precisely guide scheduling and frequency, perhaps taking the current timestamp and some other inputs as functional arguments.
+*NOTE:* In many use cases, developers may ignore latency properties.
+It is often convenient to pretend that certain subprograms are instantaneous.
+The job of injecting latencies can then be left to higher layers in the program, such as frameworks, networking, or capability distribution.

 ### Data is Code

 Structured data in ABC systems is modeled as a stream of ABC code that constructs it.
-This offers powerful features for compression, validation, procedural generation.
-Further, it can support history tracking, visualization and animation, ongoing edits as simply addending the stream, and undo or history rewriting.
-A diff can be modeled by generating a function.

-Optimization of the stream can improve performance or space costs.
-Lenses and views can be modeled with a simple form of composition.
-Laziness or dead-code analysis can greatly optimize views.

-For connections between ABC systems, data should always be serialized as an ABC stream that self-constructs, rather than a structure that must explicitly be parsed.
-When ABC is used for RDP systems, the ongoing connection can continue to update the remote structure.
+For example, rather than a pair using a structured syntax `(42,108)` we might send code that builds a pair from a unit value: `#108#42lc`.

+This approach offers powerful advantages for simplicity, self-validation, compression, and procedural generation.
+Further, it is much more extensible.
+To addend the code is to edit the data.
+The code can be used as history, and formally refactored and optimized for time or space performance.
+Lenses and views are readily applied.

+For connectivity between Awelon project systems, data will uniformly be serialized in this manner.
+Additionally, a communication context - a value that belongs to the connection - will be maintained at each endpoint, enabling more optimal communication by storing some reusable macros or templates.

 ## ABC Behavior Details